Search

 Tuition Fee

-Master of Arts Public and International Affairs Specialization in Science, Society and Policy
+Master of Arts Public and International Affairs and Specialization Science, Society and Policy

 About

-The Graduate School of Public and International Affairs offers a multidisciplinary masters program focusing on public and international affairs.
+The Graduate School of Public and International Affairs offers a multidisciplinary master’s program focusing on public and international affairs.
 The degree awarded is the Master of Arts (MA) in Public and International Affairs.
-The program is offered on a part-time and full-time basis and also offers a coop option to full-time enrolled students.
+The program is offered with coursework or with major research paper option on a part-time and full-time basis and also offers a coop option to full-time enrolled students.

-Full-time and part-time students in the Master in Public and International Affairs must successfully complete a total of six core courses, four elective specialized seminars, one capstone seminar and a research paper for a total of 39 units.
+Full-time and part-time students in the Master in Public and International Affairs must successfully complete a total of five core courses, five elective specialized seminars, one capstone seminar and either a research paper or two additional elective courses.

-Public and international affairs is a participating unit in the collaborative program in Environmental Sustainability as well as in the collaborative program in Science, Society and Policy.
+Public and International Affairs is a participating unit in the collaborative specialization program in Science, Society and Policy.

-The objective of the collaborative program in Science, Society and Policy is to provide students with the knowledge and skills needed to evaluate the challenges confronting decision-making at the interface of science and policy.
-Students will have an opportunity to explore how evidence is used in decision-making, how current policies shape the scientific enterprise, and how emerging technologies interact with society.
+The objective of the collaborative specialization program in Science, Society and Policy is to provide students with the knowledge and skills needed to evaluate the challenges confronting decision-making at the interface of science and policy.
+Students will have an opportunity to explore how evidence is used in decision making, how current policies shape the scientific enterprise, and how emerging technologies interact with society.

-The program is governed by the general regulations in effect for graduate studies.
+The program is governed by the academic regulations in effect for graduate studies.

 International Reciprocal Agreement